-Key audit matt ter How my audit addressed the key audit matter Property, plant equipment is re fair value and wapplicable at confidence of Approximately supposed by property, plant are equipment was fair value which determined using income-based was model.
-The key assum in the valuation included: eported at where sost.
-96% of the and valued at a was ang the valuation My procedures included, but were not limited to: Obtaining an understanding of the discounted cash flow model, and assessing its design, integrity and appropriateness with reference to common industry practices.
+Key audit ma atter How my audit addressed the key audit matter Property, plane equipment is a fair value and applicable at a Approximately property, plane equipment was fair value which determined us income-based model.
+The key assuring the valuation included: reported at where cost. y 96% of the at and as valued at ch was sing the d valuation My procedures included, but were not limited to: Obtaining an understanding of the discounted cash flow model, and assessing its design, integrity and appropriateness with reference to common industry practices.
 Checking, on a sample basis, the accuracy and relevance of the input data used, including reconciling input data to supporting evidence such as approved budgets.
-Performing a sensitivity analysis to establish that management's assumptions for fair value including cash flows, terminal values, discount rates, expansionary capital expenditure and inflation adjustments are within a reasonable range of audit expectations for fair value. forecasting revenue estimating from and operating determining values the discount applied to fur cashflows. iuture capital ng costs of terminal Assessing the reasonableness of cash flow forecasts and terminal value estimates relative to board approved budgets, historical growth trends and other relevant internal and external evidence.
+Performing a sensitivity analysis to establish that management's assumptions for fair value including cash flows, terminal values, discount rates, expansionary capital expenditure and inflation adjustments are within a reasonable range of audit expectations for fair value. revenueestimating and opera ng of terminal unt rate future Assessing the reasonableness of cash flow forecasts and terminal value estimates relative to board approved budgets, historical growth trends and other relevant internal and external evidence.
 The reasonableness of board approved budgets was assessed with reference to their historical accuracy and the budget preparation process.
 Evaluating whether the discount rate applied was within a reasonable range, with reference to market data and industry research.
 Challenging the reasonableness of key assumptions based on my knowledge of the entity and industry.
 Verifying the mathematical accuracy of net present value calculations.